Exercises for Low Back Pain continued...

 The Right Way to Do Back Exercises

 As you get ready to launch a lower back exercise program, don't go it alone.
-See your doctor or an orthopedic specialist to help design a workout program that works for you.
+See your physical therapist to help design a workout program that works for you.

 It helps to have a physical therapist get you started on your new routine.
 They can make sure you're doing the exercises properly and monitor your progress.
 Physical therapy sessions can help you learn how to stretch and strengthen your back muscles -- and the muscles that support them -- correctly.
 Your physical therapist will also teach you how to stand and sit to prevent strain and pain.